UC-MACSS/persp-analysis/students/amos_tyler/asking-questions_tyler.md

 The survey questionnaire will use questions from the Canadian Community Health Survey (CCHS) (Statistics Canada) to encourage comparisons with other food security monitoring tools.
 Not all questions will be asked to maintain brevity.
 Some questions will be adapted to reflect a custom time frame.

 #### Question Selection and Timing
 Questions FSC_Q010, FSC_Q015, and FSC_Q030 (below) will be asked at pre-determined intervals, or based on previously successful question timing (where success is defined by a completed questionnaire).
 Questions will be asked at most twice per week to avoid survey fatigue.
 Moreover, to ensure assessments capture a complete picture of respondents' food security,  one  question will be added, which focuses on traditional food acquisition and use.
-This question will be asked at the end of each week, based upon the supposition that traditional food acquisition methods are more likely to occur outside the work week, with consumption lasting through to the beginning of the next weekend.
-This will help to mitigate food security's conceptual bias towards southern, sedentary or urban lifestyles (Power 2008).
+This question will be asked at the end of each week, based upon the supposition that traditional food acquisition practices are more likely to occur outside the work week, with consumption lasting through to the beginning of the next weekend.
+Incorporating traditional food acquisition will help to mitigate food security's conceptual bias towards southern, sedentary or urban lifestyles (Power 2008).

 #### Sample Questionnaire:

-_Adapted from Canadian Community Health Survey, 2016 updated version_ (in Statistics Canada 2016)
+_Adapted from Canadian Community Health Survey, 2016 updated version (in Statistics Canada 2016)_

 For these questions, [time period] represents the time elapsed since the most recent response, or one week, whichever is shortest.
 All questions use the same set of answers as enumerated in FSC_Q10.